top of page

 Have your books won any awards?

-The path of a storyteller is often quiet, yet sometimes the forest itself offers a sign of favor.
-It is a humble joy to see these tales recognized by the keepers of lore.
+I'm always thrilled when someone else sees something worthy in my work.
+It's as extraordinary as it is humbling.
 Society of the Sentinelia and Blind Fairy were bestowed the AAUW NC Young People's Literature Award in 2022 and 2023.
-Also in 2023,, the winds carried Society of the Sentinelia to the Long List for the Green Earth Book Award.
+Also in 2023, Society of the Sentinelia was selected for the Green Earth Book Award Long List.
 More recently, the stars aligned for Omega Crag and Kimimila Returns, both named as Golden Wizard Book Prize books in 2024 and 2025.

 ©2020 by Micki Bare, author.
 Proudly created with Wix.com